amousset/rudder/README.md

 ### Where can I find support for Rudder?

-The best option is through a Rudder subscription which includes profesionnal support.
+The best option is through a Rudder subscription which includes professional support.
 Users of Rudder Core can find help on the community channels.

 ### How to join the community?